mparker-landt/Milestone_Project_2/README.md

 - Log into Github
 - Navigate to the project link
 - On the project page click the Code button
-- Copy the HTTPS or SSH link as preferenced
+- Copy the HTTPS or SSH link as preferred
 - Clone the project using the link with the tool of your choice (Git Terminal, Github Desktop, Sourcetree etc)

 ### Deployment
 The website was deployed live using Github and the Repository Pages in Settings.

-## Credits and Aknowledgements
+## Credits and Acknowledgements
 With special thanks to:
 * Lauren-Nicole Popich - Mentor from the Code Institute who provided help throughout the project and was always available for support.
 * Martina Terlevic - A mentor from the Code Institute who helped at the end of the project and gave some final tips.